Ambition Scaling: Moving the Target as Model Capability Increases¶

 | Routine delegate | Pilot metrics (defect rate, intervention rate) match or beat existing routine work | Instrumented baseline from Empirical Baseline |

 Moving the target is not a prompt change.
-Cursor's 4–6 week discovery lag is where harness rework happens — tests that catch new failure modes, sandboxes that contain broader action scope, review loops that keep pace with larger diffs (Melas-Kyriazi, 2026).
-This is the supply-side counterpart to bottleneck migration: expanding attempt rate without expanding review capacity converts capability gain into comprehension debt.
+Cursor's 4 to 6 week discovery lag is where harness rework happens: tests that catch new failure modes, sandboxes that contain broader action scope, and review loops that keep pace with larger diffs (Melas-Kyriazi, 2026).
+It is the supply-side counterpart to bottleneck migration.
+Attempting more without more review capacity turns capability gain into comprehension debt.

-The recommendation to move the target is conditional.
+The advice to move the target is conditional.
 Evidence supports holding the line in specific contexts:

-- Pre-production orgs.
-A March 2026 enterprise survey found 78% of organisations run agent pilots but only 14% scale to production (DigitalApplied, 2026).
-The cap is governance and evaluation infrastructure; chasing ambition before installing evals produces silent failures.
+- Pre-production organizations.
+A March 2026 enterprise survey found 78% of organizations run agent pilots but only 14% scale to production (DigitalApplied, 2026).
+The cap is governance and evaluation infrastructure.
+Chasing ambition before installing evals produces silent failures.

 - Teams already carrying comprehension debt.
 Osmani: "the growing gap between how much code exists in your system and how much of it any human being genuinely understands" (Osmani, 2026).
-Scaling ambition compounds the gap; pay the debt down first.
+Scaling ambition compounds the gap, so pay the debt down first.

-Bank the speed-up on existing work, invest the savings in harness and review infrastructure, and defer the target move until the feedback loop is strong enough to tell success from silent failure.
+Bank the speed-up on existing work, invest the savings in harness and review, and defer the target move until the feedback loop can tell success from silent failure.

 Example¶

-Constant-ambition response (rejected): Push the same task mix through Opus 4.6 and capture a 30% speedup.
-Total captured gain: one-time throughput bump.
+Constant-ambition response (rejected): push the same task mix through Opus 4.6 and capture a 30% speedup.
+The total gain is a one-time throughput bump.

 Ambition-scaling response (applied):

-- Harness investment, weeks 2–4.
-Before running trials, the team expands the CI harness: cross-service contract tests, a sandboxed staging environment, and PR size caps at 500 LOC (per bottleneck migration).
-Review capacity is audited — defect escape rate on the new category must stay within 5% of current routine work or the trial rolls back.
+- Harness investment, weeks 2 to 4.
+Before running trials, the team expands the CI harness: cross-service contract tests, a sandboxed staging environment, and PR caps at 500 lines (per bottleneck migration).
+The team audits review capacity.
+The defect escape rate on the new category must stay within 5% of current routine work, or the trial rolls back.

-- Trial pilots, weeks 5–6.
+- Trial pilots, weeks 5 to 6.
 Three multi-service refactors run as trial delegations.
-Two succeed end-to-end; one escapes a subtle data consistency bug caught in staging, not in review — the harness does what it was built for.
+Two succeed end-to-end.
+One escapes a subtle data consistency bug, caught in staging rather than review — the harness does what it was built for.

 - Promotion, week 7.
 Multi-service refactors move to routine delegate.
 The team publishes the new boundary internally so other leads can trust the calibration.

-The captured gain is not a 30% speedup on old work — it is a new category of task the team now routinely delegates, while the old category continues at the pre-release speedup.
+The captured gain is not a 30% speedup on old work.
+It is a new category the team now routinely delegates, while the old one continues at the pre-release speedup.

 Key Takeaways¶